 The next factor that can influence online consumer purchasing decisions is e-service quality.
 Yaghoubi and Rigi (2017) explain e-service quality as the quality of the company's ability to provide services to consumers effectively and efficiently through electronic media.
 Maximum service builds consumer confidence to support their decision to purchase a product (Nabella, 2021).
 Good service makes customers feel that their money is valuable.
 Maximum electronic services not only complement a product but also act as an essential factor in competition and encourage consumers to make online purchasing decisions.
-Shankar and Datta (2020) state that e-service quality is measured by a number of factors, including efficiency (the ability of customers to locate quality services), reliability (the ability of services to address customer issues), fulfillment (the ability to provide services by providing the products that customers want right away), and privacy (the ability of services to protect customer data).
+Shankar and Datta (2020) state that e-service quality is measured by a number of factors, including efficiency (the ability of customers to locate quality services), reliability (the ability of services to give customers accurate and precise information), responsiveness (the ability of services to address customer issues), fulfillment (the ability to provide services by providing the products that customers want right away), and privacy (the ability of services to protect customer data).
 Consumers who have a positive opinion of the quality of the product or service will be able to make decisions during the buying process (Kundu & Datta, 2015).
 Earlier studies on the quality of electronic services have had a big impact on online buying decisions (Al-Nasser et al., 2015; Bhati et al., 2022).